Links on Android Authority may earn us a commission. Learn more.

 What to expect from The Lord of the Rings series

-The Lord of the Rings series has been touted as the most expensive television series ever made, so there’s a lot to live up to.
+The Lord of the Rings: The RIngs of Power has been touted as the most expensive television series ever made, so there’s a lot to live up to.

 In 2017, Amazon won a bidding war against Netflix for the TV rights to The Lord of the Rings.
 It cost the company $250 million, which would already have made it an incredibly pricy show.
 On top of that, the budget for season one was set at $465 million.
 That’s over $58 million per episode.